 Harvesting rods from a stool with an upward or a downward stroke of a billhook?
 When I first started studying coppicing techniques most books would prescribe an upward sweeping stroke to cut the rod from the stool.
 The reasoning normally given was that the part of the rod still remaining on the stool would not be split and cause water to filter and linger into the stool and potentially cause rot or induce a damaging fungal infection.
 Guided by Bill Hogarth I have always found coming straight down from above the quickest and safest technique, holding the rod from above in one hand, the billhook comes down and in the opposite direction towards the ground.
 Maybe it has someting to do with the generally poor quality hazel and willow in the north east which invariably features a bend as it leaves the stool which we don't want.
 However chainsaws make short work of reducing and cleaning up the stool once all the rods have been harvested.

 I hope this piece has been useful and helpful in identifying what the best features of either an old or a new billhook should be.
-Despite some idiosyncratic features, Morris are for me the only current manufacturer of billhooks to go for.
+Morris Billhooks, despite some idiosyncratic features, will always find a soft spot with me, a small independant maker with a unique history.
 They deserve our support, there are't many makers willing to continue with such a wide range of regional patterns and if you find a manufacturing fault with one of their tools they will always put it right (or we will).